 - Sleep on a slant.
 Propping your head atop two pillows when you go to bed at night encourages acid to stay in the stomach.
 (Stick with one pillow if you're prone to back problems.)

 - Eat earlier.
-For some women, last night's dinner may appear as tomorrow morning's workout heartburn.
+For some some people, last night's dinner may appear as tomorrow morning's workout heartburn.
 Digestion slows during sleep, so it's better to eat dinner four hours or more before bedtime.

 - Avoid trigger foods.
-Cut back on reflux aggravators, like chocolate, citrus, coffee, peppermint, and onions.
+Cut back on reflux aggravators, such as chocolate, citrus, coffee, peppermint, and onions.

-Still Have an Upset Stomach After Workouts?
+Still Have a Stomach Ache After Workouts?
 Try These Natural Stomach Soothers

 - For gas and heartburn: Try chamomile.
 This pre-bedtime beverage may be a powerful anti-inflammatory.
 A cup of chamomile tea is used to soothe and calm the entire digestive tract.